-The above logic has implications for the "who" question as well.
-The assumption that individuals maximize utility and that utility is determined mainly by financial income results in the proposition that the relatively high returns to education for entrepreneurs would lead to a higher marginal effect of education on the probability of choosing for entrepreneurship versus the alternative, i.e., wage employment.
+The above logic has implications for the question as to who decides to become an entrepreneur.
+The assumption that individuals maximize utility and that utility is determined mainly by financial income result in the proposition that the relatively high returns to education for entrepreneurs would lead to a positive marginal effect of education on the probability of choosing for entrepreneurship versus the alternative- i.e., wage employment.
 A recent example of a study supporting this claim is Özcan and Reichstein (2009), who report a significantly positive effect of years of education on the likelihood of a transition to entrepreneurship.
 Moreover, Dobrev and Barnett (2005) show that employees with top jobs and larger spans of control are more likely to leave their organization to establish an entrepreneurial venture than their counterparts with non-top jobs.
-However, we must admit, although this argument is consistent with Hypothesis 2 and the assumption of rational behavior of income-maximizing agents, the evidence about the relationship between education and entrepreneurship status is rather mixed (see the meta-analysis of Van der Sluis et al., 2008).
-The ambiguous evidence may well be caused by the possibility that other non-pecuniary and cognitive factors than income maximization may play a more prominent role in this decision: autonomy, as we indicated (Benz and Frey, 2008), a tendency towards entrepreneurship caused by genetic factors (Nicolaou et al., 2008), cognitive biases arising from overoptimism (Lowe and Ziedonis, 2006; Dushnitsky, 2009) and / or overconfidence (Hayward, Shepherd and Griffin., 2006).
-Also, this mixed evidence echoes the Bill Gates effect as discussed in the Introduction.
+However, we must admit, although this argument is consistent with H2 and the assumption of rational behavior of income-maximizing agents, the evidence about the relationship between education and entrepreneurship status is rather mixed (Van der Sluis et al., 2008).
+The ambiguous evidence may well be caused by the possibility that other non-pecuniary and cognitive factors than income maximization may play a more prominent role in this decision: autonomy, as we indicated (Benz & Frey, 2008), a tendency towards entrepreneurship caused by genetic factors (Nicolaou, Cherkas, Hunkin & Spector, 2008), cognitive biases arising from overoptimism (Lowe & Ziedonis, 2006; Dushnitsky, 2009) and / or overconfidence (Hayward, Shepherd & Griffin., 2006) or a lack of information about the proceeds from entrepreneurship relative to wage employment.

 Hypothesis 4: Education is positively associated with entrepreneurship status.
 Hypothesis 4alt: Education is negatively associated with entrepreneurship status.

-4. DATA AND ESTIMATION
+DATA AND ESTIMATION

-National Longitudinal Survey of Youth

-We will estimate Mincerian income equations using panel data from (the representative part of) the National Longitudinal Survey of Youth (NLSY) 1979-2000, see also Hartog, Van Praag and Van Der Sluis, 2009.
-The nationally representative part of the NLSY consists of 6,111 individuals aged between 14 and 22 years in 1979.5 They have been interviewed annually up to 1994, and since then on a bi-annual basis.
+National Longitudinal Survey of Youth.
+We will estimate Mincerian income equations using panel data from (the representative part of) the National Longitudinal Survey of Youth (NLSY) 1979-2000.
+The nationally representative part of the NLSY consists of 6,111 individuals aged between 14 and 22 years in 1979.4 They have been interviewed annually up to 1994, and since then on a bi-annual basis.
 Thus, the maximum number of observations per individual is 19.
 Within each observed year, our sample selection includes all persons who are entrepreneurs or employees (defined below), while excluding students and people who are unemployed or otherwise not working.
 Given this selection criterion and omitting missing person-year observations, the resulting sample includes, on average and per annum, 5,600 entrepreneurs/employees, leading to a total number of person-year observations of 66,000.
 Hence, the average number of year-observations per individual is 11.
 An important feature of the panel is that it includes both entrepreneurial and employee spells for a subset of the individuals who have changed occupational status during the observed period 1979-2000.
 This enables estimating the differential returns to education in an entrepreneurial spell versus a spell in wage employment controlling for fixed traits of individuals.
 Moreover, as occupational positions are administered at each interview, also over the past period, all entrepreneurship spells of at least six months are recorded.
-Therefore, the survivorship bias is limited.
-That is, our estimates of the returns to education will not pertain to surviving entrepreneurs only.